JustGoodOldHaroldHere/PlexConfiguration/general.md

 ### File structure

 So one important step is making your folder tree for your library.
-I have mine in /mnt/plex and use the following layout. permissions are set 774 accross the board (RWE for owner, RWE for group, R for public)
+I have mine in /mnt/plex and use the following layout. permissions are set 774 accross the board (RWE for owner, RWE for group, R for public).
+For cloud users the same applies except permissions/owners

 radarr - Folder where transmission downloads movies to and Radarr scans for new files to rename and manage (owner radarr:media)